conservatory of music

 DEPARTMENT OF tHEATER

 Established in 1954, Brooklyn Center for the Performing Arts at Brooklyn College is a community-based presenting organization located on the scenic campus of Brooklyn College.
 The mission of the Center has always beento present outstanding performing arts and arts education programs reflective of Brooklyn’s diverse communities.

-2018 has seen a major change -- we are the Leonard & Claire Tow Center for the Performing Arts with the addition of a beautiful, modern new North wing of the performing arts complex.
-This striking new facility which replaces the George Gershin and Sam Levenson Theatres, features the state-of-the-art Don Buchwald Theatre which is designed with the latest ammedities to enhance patron comfort as well as sporting the latest technical advances in lighting and sound.
+2018 has seen a major change -- we are now the Leonard & Claire Tow Center for the Performing Arts with the addition of a beautiful, modern new North wing of the performing arts complex.
+This striking new facility which replaces the George Gershin Theatre and the Sam Levenson Recital Hall, features the state-of-the-art Don Buchwald Theatre which is designed with the latest ammedities to enhance patron comfort as well as sporting the latest technical advances in lighting and sound.
 The building also includes two other performance spaces, fifteen practice rooms , a fully-equippeddigital recording studio with cutting-edge technoloy, plus rehearsal rooms so students of all the artistic and technical disciplines can hone their craft.
 This is an exciting era in the life of the performing arts at Brooklyn College, still going strong after 65 years!

 Ground breaking for Performing Arts complex to be know as Brooklyn Center for the Performing Arts.

 The first performance -- Leontyne Price brings down the house.